Electrician Salary: USA vs UK (2026 Comparison)

 Where electrician salary USA vs UK really pulls apart: the top end

 The median isn’t where the interesting money is.
-The top 10% of US electricians earn over $106,030, and demand from AI data centres has pushed specialist industrial pay into six figures and beyond.
-In the UK, the ceiling is reached mainly through self-employment, where a busy electrician — especially with Gas Safe registration — can clear £45,000 to £70,000.
-The takeaway: the UK offers a solid, stable salary; the US offers a far higher ceiling for those willing to specialise.
+The top 10% of US electricians earn over $106,030, and demand from AI data centres has pushed specialist industrial pay well into six figures.
+In the UK, the ceiling is reached mainly through self-employment, where a busy electrician can clear £45,000 to £70,000.
+This is where the two markets genuinely diverge: the UK offers a solid, stable salary, while the US offers a far higher ceiling for those willing to specialise and chase the megaprojects.

 Do electricians earn more in the USA or the UK?